VinsiGit/calendrrr/README.md

 The AI agent can be used to add both single and recurring events to the calendar.
 Below are examples of how to use the agent:

+- Create a single event for 2 december 2024, from 17 till 18, meeting with my girlfriend.
+- Create a recurring event starting from monday 25/11/2024, meeting with dog, from 17 till 18. every monday for the next 5 times.